A Smarter Way to Hire Mental Health Talent

 Ask if they specialize in behavioral or mental health.
 It’s helpful if they’ve placed other clinicians with your background in roles you are interested in.

 Check their communication style.
-Do they listen and ask thoughtful questions, or do they push jobs without learning about you?
+Do they listen and ask thoughtful questions?
+Or do they push jobs without learning about you?
 Notice if they make you feel like a partner or just a transaction.

 Look for transparency.
 A good recruiter is upfront about job details, compensation, and expectations.

-Making the Most of the Relationship Be Clear About What You Want
+Making the Most of the Relationship

 Working with a recruiter isn’t one-sided.
 Here are some items to consider:

-Be clear about what you want (the more specific you are, the better your recruiter can advocate for you)
+Be clear about what you want.
+The more specific you are, the better your recruiter can advocate for you.

-Treat them as a partner, not just a service (check in now and then, even if you’re not actively job hunting to maintain the relationship)
+Treat them as a partner, not just a service.
+Check in now and then, even if you’re not actively job hunting, to maintain the relationship.

-Your clarity makes it easier for your recruiter to filter out jobs that don’t align — and focus on the ones that do.
+Your clarity makes it easier for your recruiter to filter out jobs that don’t align and focus on the ones that do.

 Final Thoughts: Partner with a Recruiter Who Respects Your Work